iml1111/bithumb-crypto-predictor/crypto-price-predictor/assets/instruction.md

 ### Data 4: Current Chart Image
 - **Purpose**: Provides a visual representation of the most recent Cryptocurrency price trends and technical indicators.
 - **Contents**:
-  - The image contains a candlestick chart for the KRW-Crypto pair, illustrating price movements over a specified period.
+  - The image contains a candlestick chart for the KRW-{Crypto} pair, illustrating price movements over a specified period.
   - Includes key technical indicators:
     - **Moving Averages**: 15-hour (red line) and 50-hour (green line).
     - **Volume Bars**: Representing trading volume in the respective periods.